jordanlewis/data.union-find/README.md

 due to an optimization called path compression.
 Therefore, get-canonical returns two
 objects: the updated data structure, and the requested canonical element.

+Getting the count of a union-find data structure returns the number of connected components, not the number of elements. count is a constant-time operation.

+    user=> (count uf)
+    4 ;; 4 connected components, but 5 elements

+Treating a union-find data structure as a seq similiarly returns only the canonical elements of the data structure, not all of the elements:

+    user=> (seq uf)
+    (5 4 2 1) ;; doesn't include 3, which is a non-canonical element

 union-find also implements ILookup and IFn as canonical element lookups, so you can use get on it or apply it to an element like you would with a vector or a map.
 Using it this way doesn't perform the path compression optimization, and